KrabCode/ProcessingSketches/README.md

 ## Discord
-You can usually find me on the Creative Coding discord channel under the username Krab.
+You can usually find me on the Creative Coding discord server under the username Krab.
 Use this [invite](https://discord.gg/KatY9nm) to get in.